- Colleges and Universities

 The nation’s rural emergency responders face unique challenges when compared to their urban counterparts.
 In recognizing the need for consistent, quality training which addresses those challenges, Congress and the Department of Homeland Security established the Rural Domestic Preparedness Consortium (RDPC) to develop and deliver relevant all-hazards training in support of rural homeland security requirements.
 See the RDPC course catalog for further details on each training program.
 All training delivered by the RDPC is certified by DHS and is offered tuition-free.

-The CDC offers a wide array of training opportunities and resources, including:
+The CDC offers a wide array of training opportunities and resources related to public health.

 View a list of hundreds of colleges and universities across the nation that offer degree programs related to the fire and emergency services on the National Junior Firefighter Program web site.